Skip to main content

 • What is the best political arrangement for a society?
 Does this vary by time and culture?

-• What is art and what should we make of its cultural significance?
+• What is art, and what should we make of its cultural significance?

 • How are body and mind related?

-• What is time and space?
+• What are time and space?

 • How do we agree on terms and understand each other as we communicate across experiences and cultures?